 Between them, the plotlines set down in The Naked Jungle and The Birds set the template for the genre with humanity standing in the face of an overwhelming onslaught from the animal kingdom.

 The 1970s Nature’s Revenge Cycle

 Another influential film in the cycle was Willard (1971) with Bruce Davison as a shy downtrodden man who gains revenge against his tormentors by training an army of rats to do his bidding.
 This led to a sequel Ben (1972) and a remake Willard (2003).
-It also spawned several copycat films about people and their strange relationships with animals with Stanley (1972) and Fangs (1974), both concerning people who have tamed snakes.
+It also spawned several copycat films about people and their strange relationships with animals with Stanley (1972), Fangs (1974) and the Hong Kong-made Killer Snakes (1975), concerning people who have tamed snakes.

 Steven Spielberg had a blockbuster success with Jaws (1975), a powerhouse of gruelling suspense featuring people tackling a killer shark on the open seas.
 This created another wave of films about man pitted against rampaging animals (not just waterbound ones), spawned several sequels and created the Killer Shark Film, which has produced numerous B-budget entries and deliberately ridiculous mash-ups.